adamzap/dwelling-of-duels/README.md

 ## Configuration

 Edit `site.cfg` to configure your build of the site.
-It has the following
+An example has been provided for you as `site_example.cfg` and must be renamed before use.
+It has the following settings:
-settings:

 - `voting` controls whether or not the site is in voting mode.
 Valid values are `on` and `off`.